Bear Aware publishes its 2020 Annual Report

 - Continue to operate the Gleaning Project, to ensure unused fruit is available to our community and does not become a bear attractant.
 The Gleaning Project will be available to those who are unable to pick their own fruit for two years per household.

 - Promote the online fruit share application so that gleaners and people with excess fruit can connect independently of the Gleaning Project.
 The fruit share website will be available to those who are able or unable to pick their own fruit but would like to share with the community.

-- Launch a fruit tree removal cost share program to encourage people who are not managing their fruit trees to replace the fruit tree with a non-fruit bearing tree.
+- Provide a fruit tree removal cost share program to encourage people who are not managing their fruit trees to remove their trees.

-- Continue to list unmanaged residential fruit trees, with the aim of assisting enforcement of the new City Bylaw.
+- Continue to list unmanaged residential fruit trees, with the aim of assisting enforcement of the City’s Garbage

 - Continue to identify unmanaged fruit trees on City property and lands managed by other agencies, and request removal of these fruit trees.

-- Continue to offer our Bear Aware Affair which will host a pruning and electric fence workshop.
+- Continue to offer our Bear Aware Affair which will include sessions about pruning fruit trees and setting up electric fencing.

-- Continue to promote Park’s Canada’s bear awareness workshops.
+- Continue to promote Park’s Canada’s bear awareness sessions.

 - Provide online video tutorials and resources for fruit tree pruning and management.